 CN: Core Network.

+NG-RAN: Next Generation Radio Acces Network.

-Figure 2: PLMN Access Reference Configuration (UTRAN Iu mode or E-UTRAN)
+Figure 2: PLMN Access Reference Configuration (UTRAN Iu mode, E-UTRAN, or NG-RAN)

 There is no reference point identified for the TA Function.
 The TA Function is considered as a part of the Mobile Termination and with an interface that complies with the 3GPP TS 27.00z series Terminal Adaptation Function specifications [33], [34], [35].